 Are Toyotas cheap to insure in Australia?

-Yes, Toyotas are generally among the most affordable cars to insure in Australia.
-Their dominant market share means insurers have excellent claims data, and their strong safety ratings, reliable engineering, widely available spare parts, and reasonable repair costs all contribute to lower premiums.
-Mainstream models like the Corolla, Camry, and Yaris are particularly cheap to insure.
+Toyotas are generally among the most affordable vehicles to insure in Australia.
+Their position as the number one selling brand means insurers have extensive claims data, and the brand's reliability, readily available spare parts, and strong ANCAP safety ratings all contribute to competitive premiums.

 Does Toyota Australia offer its own car insurance?

-Toyota Australia does not offer its own branded car insurance product.
-However, Toyota Financial Services may offer GAP insurance or mechanical breakdown insurance when you finance a new Toyota through them.
-For standard car insurance (comprehensive, third party), you'll need to compare quotes from Australian providers like AA Insurance, AMI, State, Tower, or other mainstream insurers.
+Toyota Australia does not offer its own branded comprehensive car insurance product.
+Toyota Financial Services may offer GAP insurance or mechanical breakdown cover when you finance a new Toyota.
+For comprehensive, third party fire and theft, or third party property cover, compare estimates from providers like AAMI, Allianz, Budget Direct, NRMA, Suncorp, and Youi.

 Should I get agreed value or market value for my Toyota?